martinrevert/LaTorrentola/README.md

 #La Torrentola

-La Torrentola is an example Android app made to test modern Android ecosystem funcionalities and arquitectures.
+La Torrentola is an example Android app made to test modern Android ecosystem funcionalities and architectures.

 It makes use of: